aukennith/Object_Detection_In_An_Urban_Environment/writeup.md

 Below images summarizes the configuration changes mentioned above.

-After changing the pipeline_new.config file ran the training and evaluation process again.
+After changing the pipeline_new.config file we again ran the training and evaluation process.

 Used tensorboard, to see the improved charts.